The Greatest Beer Run Ever: Plot

-Landing at Kontum Airfield, Chickie requests a ride to Saigon, and one officer explains that he may leave his post to escort Chickie to Pleiku Air Base.
-When Chickie looks outside, he sees the officer driving a prison caravan.
-Realizing the agents are after him, he runs into the jungle, hiding until the agents give up the chase.
-Chickie walks alone and passes by a busted jeep and a child who runs away in fear with her mother.
-Later that night, after nearly being trampled by elephants running from napalm, Chickie is found by another old friend, Kevin “Looney” McLoone.
-Despite their orders to move in the opposite direction of where Chickie is headed, Chickie persuades McLoone and his men to drive him to Pleiku.
-McLoone puts Chickie on a chopper, and Chickie throws him his beer as the helicopter ascends.
+In 1968, Marine Corps veteran John “Chickie” Donohue is a slacking merchant seaman who lives with his family in Inwood, New York City.
+His sister Christine is strongly opposed to the Vietnam War.
+Chickie and his friends attend the funeral of an old friend that has been killed in action, and are informed that another close friend, Tommy, has gone missing in action.
+Chickie and Red discuss lifting the spirits of their friends serving overseas and Chickie decides to deliver beers to them in South Vietnam.

+Chickie sails to Saigon with a duffle bag full of Pabst Blue Ribbon cans.
+Military police officer Tommy Collins urges Chickie to stay out of danger and go home, but helps map out a plan for reaching Chickie's other friends.
+He travels to LZ Jane via Bien Hoa Air Base and Danang Air Base searching for Rick Duggan, serving in the 1st Cavalry Division.
+Duggan’s sergeant summons him by radio, and he's exposed to enemy fire returning to the command post.
+Duggan allows Chickie to join his squad on the battlefield as they fire at the Viet Cong from trenches.
+Chickie passes beers out that night, and Duggan informs Chickie that one of their friends, Reynolds, was killed.

+Travelling alone to Kontum Airfield by helicopter, Chickie watches two CIA agents interrogate a prisoner before throwing him to his death, and the agents pursue him as he requests a ride to Saigon.
+He runs into the jungle to elude them, and after he emerges that night is reunited with Kevin “Looney” McLoone who arranges a flight to Pleiku.
+Chickie throws him his beer as the helicopter ascends.

-Back in Saigon, Chickie learns that his ship has left early due to warnings of an impending attack and is on the way to the Philippines.
-Hieu gives Chickie directions to the U.S. Embassy, and he gives Hieu his address to visit him in New York.
-At the embassy, a woman helps him book a flight to Manila the next day in order to rejoin his ship.
-He returns to the Caravelle Hotel and shows the journalists photos as proof that he really went to LZ Jane.
-As the Viet Cong suddenly invades Saigon in the surprise Tet Offensive, Chickie and photographer Arthur Coates explore the streets, where Chickie sees Hieu killed in the Viet Cong attack on US Embassy.
-Chickie sees an armored car blow a hole in the embassy wall.
-The next morning, Coates photographs the aftermath of the embassy attack and witnesses a huge explosion in the distance.
-The two drive to the scene of the explosion at Long Binh Post, where Coates explains that the military would rather fake an entry hole in the embassy wall than admit that the attack was an inside job.
-At Long Binh, Chickie looks for and shares a beer with one last wounded friend, Bobby Pappas, who confirms Tommy Minogue's death.
+In Saigon, Chickie learns his ship has sailed for the Philippines due to warnings of an impending attack.
+Hieu directs him to the U.S. Embassy where a woman arranges a flight to Manila to rejoin the ship.
+He returns to the Caravelle Hotel and shows anti-war journalists photos as proof that he went to LZ Jane.
+When the Viet Cong invades Saigon in the surprise Tet Offensive, Chickie and photographer Arthur Coates explore the streets, where Chickie sees Hieu killed in the Viet Cong attack on US Embassy.
+Coates photographs the aftermath of the embassy attack.
+The two drive to the scene of an explosion at Long Binh Post, where Coates explains that the military would rather fake an entry hole in the embassy wall than admit that the attack was an inside job.
+Chickie shares a beer with one last wounded friend, Bobby Pappas, who confirms Tommy Minogue's death.

 Chickie returns home with a changed perspective on the war.
-Before drinking with his friends, he visits Mrs. Minogue to give her the rosary beads he was to give to Tommy.
-Chickie takes responsibility for talking Tommy into enlisting and his ultimate death, but Mrs. Minogue forgives him with a hug.
-In the park, he sits among the tributes for soldiers and shares his last beer with Christine.

-The epilogue reveals that Collins, Duggan, McLoone, and Pappas all survived the war and returned home safely while Chickie went on to have a long career with the New York City sandhoggers union.
-The film ends with a modern day photograph of the group gathered for drinks.
+He sits in a park among tributes for soldiers and shares his last beer with Christine.
+The epilogue reveals that Collins, Duggan, McLoone, and Pappas returned from the war alive while Chickie had a long career with the New York City sandhoggers union.
+The film ends with a contemporary photograph of the group gathered for drinks.